$(b, \nu)$-algebras and their twisted modules: -algebras

 \section{$b$-algebras}

 Throughout this article, we assume that $k$ is a fixed ground field.
 Unless we specify it otherwise, the terms category and functor mean $k$-category and $k$-functor respectively.

 We first recall some basic well known notions.
-We consider $k$-algebras (possibly without unit) but with enough idempotents in the following sense.
+We consider $k$-algebras (possibly without unit) but with enough idempotents, as in \cite{S} and \cite{W}, in the following sense.
 Moreover, we consider only unitary modules and bimodules over these type of algebras.

-\begin{definition} An \emph{(associative) $k$-algebra $A$} is a vector space over the ground field $k$, endowed with a product (a binary operation) such that: \begin{enumerate} \item $(ab)c=a(bc), (a+b)c=ac+bc, \hbox{ and } a(b+c)=ab+ac, \hbox{ for } a,b,c\in A$ \item $a(\lambda b)=\lambda (ab)=(\lambda a)b$, for all $a,b\in A$ and $\lambda\in k$. \end{enumerate} A \emph{morphism of $k$-algebras} $\phi:A\rightmap{}A'$ is a $k$-linear map which preserves the product.
+\begin{definition} An \emph{(associative) $k$-algebra $A$} is a vector space over the ground field $k$, endowed with a product (a binary operation) such that: \begin{enumerate} \item $(ab)c=(ab)c, (a+b)c=ac+bc, \hbox{ and } a(b+c)=ab+ac, \hbox{ for } a,b,c\in A$ \item $a(\lambda b)=\lambda (ab)=(\lambda a)b$, for all $a,b\in A$ and $\lambda\in k$. \end{enumerate} A \emph{morphism of $k$-algebras} $\phi:A\rightmap{}A'$ is a $k$-linear map which preserves the product.

 The $k$-algebra $A$ \emph{has enough idempotents} iff it is equipped with a family $\{e_i\}_{i\in {\cal P}}$ of pairwise primitive orthogonal idempotents of $A$ such that

 Following \cite{S}, we call $\{e_i\}_{i\in {\cal P}}$ \emph{the distinguished family of idempotents of $A$.}